Suggester/Documentation/_coverpage.md

 ![Suggester Logo](/images/coverpageLogo.png)

-- A Discord bot that helps you manage your server suggestions
+A Discord bot helping staff members & admins to manage feedback in their server, with the usage of a modern suggestion system and its granular configuration elements

 [Get Started](getting-started.md)
 [More Info](home.md)